tomatolog/manticore/docs/5_searching/boolean_query_syntax.rst

 mouse” means “looking for ( cat \| dog \| mouse )” and *not* “(looking for cat) \| dog \| mouse”.

-Since version 2.1.1-beta, queries may be automatically optimized if OPTION boolean\_simplify=1 is specified.
+Queries may be automatically optimized if OPTION boolean\_simplify=1 is specified.
 Some transformations performed by this optimization include:

 -  Excess brackets: ((A \| B) \| C) becomes ( A \| B \| C ); ((A B) C)
    becomes ( A B C )